-Minimum Qualifications: NYS license/eligible or permit to practice as a Clinical Laboratory Technologist, Bachelor's degree in Medical Technology or related field and 2 years of clinical laboratory experience.
-Candidates with no clinical lab experience or with a NYS license/registration or limited permit to practice as a Clinical Laboratory Technician will be considered for appointment to a commensurate title and salary.
-Must be able to distinguish colors for the purposes of performing laboratory tests.
+Minimum Qualifications: NYS license/registration or limited permit to practice as a Clinical Laboratory Technologist and 2 years clinical lab experience required. *Candidates with less than 2 years clinical lab experience or with a NYS license/registration or limited permit to practice as a Clinical Laboratory Technician will be considered for appointment to a commensurate title and salary.
+Must be able to distinguish colors for the purposes of performing laboratory tests

-Job Standard / Operational Needs: Will function as a technologist mainly in the Blood Bank and may rotate in other areas of the laboratory performing patient care testing as needed.
-Perform generalist duties for all areas to include specimen receiving and processing; computer related duties such as patient entry, test request entry/requisition format, on-line/manual entry of test results, data retrieval, printing and answering worksheets, printing panic and pending log sheets; phoning panic values and documenting in computer system; quality control; reagent preparation and location; following general laboratory safety procedures including universal precautions and chemical & biochemical hazard precautions.
+Job Standard / Operational Needs: Will function as a generalist rotating in two or more sections of the laboratory (Microbiology, Hematology, Chemistry/Microscopy and/or Blood Bank).
+Perform generalist duties to include specimen receiving and processing; computer related duties such as patient entry, test request entry, on-line/manual entry of test results, data retrieval, printing and answering worksheets, printing panic and pending log sheets; phoning panic values and documenting in computer system; quality control; reagent preparation; following general laboratory safety procedures including universal precautions and chemical and biochemical hazard precautions.
 Will also perform specific duties within Microbiology, Hematology, Chemistry/Microscopy and Blood Bank sections of the laboratory.

 About State University of New York Upstate Medical University